PrathUpadhyay/An-ASP.NET-WebSite-using-webservices-and-Oracle-DB/README.md

 ## in /Database
 These are the needed SQL commands that can be run directly on console.
-- Tables.txt gives detailed description of all the tables with primaey key and foreign
+- Tables.txt gives detailed description of all the tables with primary key and foreign

 - All files with keyword "insert" describe insert queries to the respective tabels (sort of creating dummy database)